nmrf/sadata-user-manual/visitors/using-sadata-as-a-visitor.md

 #### 3. Sadata Overview

-The Sadata Overview map is a visual representation of the information cotnained within the application at any moment in time.
-It allows users to see how
+The Sadata Overview map is a visual representation of the information contained within the application at any moment in time.
+It allows users to see how many human rights recommendations and SDG targets there are at a glance and how the actions being taken to address these form the overall National Implementation Plan.
+Clicking on any element of the Overview map will take the user to the relevant area of Sadata where they are able to delve into that information further.

 #### 4. Additional Links

+In the top right-hand corner of all pages on Sadata are the additional links for visitors to access the following:

+* Sign-in, if they are a registered user
+* Register, if they wish to become a registered user \(for more information click [here](/getting-started/users-and-roles.md)\)
+* Additional information pages, added by Administrators, such as 'About' and 'Contact Us'.

 ####